Before you apply we encourage you to do the following:

 You can use this In-Year Application Form to apply for any state-funded school in Somerset, but you cannot use it to apply for a school outside of Somerset or a private school.
 Please return your application forms directly to your preferred school.

 If you need to move your child to a mainstream school

 If you wish to move your child to a school in another local authority area please contact them or visit their website to find out how to make an application.

 It is important to consider the following points carefully before making the decision to change your child’s school.

 If your child is experiencing difficulties at their current school and you are considering moving them, it is important you contact your child’s teacher for a meeting to try to resolve these issues before moving your child which should always be a last resort.

-The attainment of pupils who make in-year moves is markedly lower than their peers, and lower still among pupils who make multiple in-year moves.
-Only 27 percent of pupils who move schools three times or more during their secondary school career achieved five A* to C grade GCSEs, compared to the national average of 60 percent.
-(2013 RSA report on in year admissions).
+The attainment of pupils who make in-year moves is markedly lower than their peers, and lower among pupils who make multiple in-year moves.
+Only 27 percent of pupils who move schools three times or more during their secondary school career achieve 5 A* to C GCSEs, compared to the national average of 60 percent.
+Results in English and maths for children at Key Stage 2 dropped 12 percent following one in year move, 17 percent for two moves and 25 percent for three moves (2013 RSA report on in year admissions).

 If your child is at a critical stage of their education (in year 10 or 11) it is likely that the school you wish to transfer your child to will not use the same exam boards as your child’s current school.
 If this is the case, any work your child has already done towards their GCSEs may not be able to be used.
 This could have a seriously damaging effect on your child’s exam results.